commeta/php-cron-requests-events/README.md

 - Uncomment the line `include('cron/inc/cron_launch.conf.php');` in `cron.php`
 - Comment the line `include('cron/inc/cron_settings.conf.php');` in `cron.php`
 - Prepare array for transfer and run anywhere in your script
+- It is possible to install multiple copies in different subdirectories
 ```
 include('cron/inc/cron_launch.conf.php');